In Quebec City, history is not far away

 This hotel boasts a guest list that includes Hollywood stars as well as royalty and world politicians.
 King George VI. from England and Queen Elizabeth, the parents of Queen Elizabeth, Princess Grazia Patricia of Monaco, Chiang-Kai-Shek, Charles de Gaulle, Ronald Reagan, Francois Mitterand, Prince Andrew and Lady Sarah Ferguson, but also Charles Lindberg, Alfred Hitchcock and Montgomery Clift were already staying here.

 The Chateau Frontenac even played a role in world history.
-This is where the Quebec Conferences took place during World War II.
+For example, the Quebec conferences during the Second World War took place there.
 President Franklin Delano Roosevelt, Prime Minister Sir Winston Churchill and William Lyon Mackenzie King from Canada met there.

 Location on the Cap Diamant

-Today the luxury hotel is enthroned on the Cap Diamant.
-From his “forecourt”, the Dufferin terrace, one has a view of the St. Lorenz Strom, the lower town, the Petit Champlain district, the town of Lévis and the Ile d'Orleans.
-This seems to lie like a plug in the stream in front of the narrowing of the St. Lawrence near Quebec City.
-The hotel develops its charm especially in autumn, when the foliage of the Indian Summer bathes the city in warm colors, or in winter, when the snow covers the battlements and towers of the castle hotel like powdered sugar, as if it wanted to give its guests a warm welcome mean.
+Today the luxury hotel sits atop Cap Diamant.
+From its “forecourt”, the Terrace Dufferin, you have a view of the St. Lawrence River, the lower town, the Petit Champlain district, the town of Lévis and the Ile d'Orleans.
+This seems to lie like a plug in the river before the narrowing of the St. Lawrence near Quebec City.
+The hotel develops its charm especially in autumn, when the leaves of the Indian summer bathe the city in warm colors, or in winter, when the snow covers the battlements and towers of the castle hotel like powdered sugar, as if it wanted to give its guests a particularly warm welcome be called.

 400 years of history in Canada's oldest city

 There are few places in North America older than Quebec City.
-There is none among them in which history is still as present as in the capital of the province of Quebec.
-The city wall still encloses the old town today.
-It is both a symbol of the identity of the French Canadians and a sign that they are still trying to differentiate themselves from the rest of Canada.
-At the same time, Quebec is also a city that still looks very European.
-This is probably also one of the reasons why it makes an inviting impression on visitors from the Old World.
-It enchants visitors with its charm, the - despite all the quarrels - the harmonious cityscape and, above all, its flair, which is so reminiscent of France.
+However, there is none where history is still as present as in the capital of the province of Quebec.
+The city wall still surrounds the old town today.
+It is both a symbol of French Canadian identity and a sign that they are still trying to differentiate themselves from the rest of Canada.
+At the same time, Quebec is also a city that still feels very European.
+This is probably one of the reasons why it seems inviting to visitors from the Old World.
+It enchants visitors with its charm, with the harmonious cityscape - despite all the quarrels - and, above all, with its flair, which is so reminiscent of France.

 Travel Arrangements: